 If your benefits eligible pay is less than or equal to US(\$) 50,000.99, LTD is a core benefit provided at no cost to you.
 If your benefits eligible pay is US(\$) 50,001 or more, LTD is an optional benefit.
 However, if you received your Expatriate assignment prior to January 1, 2011, and your benefits eligible pay exceeded US(\$) 50,000.99, you were required to enroll in LTD coverage.
-If you are a newly hired Expatriate with benefits eligible pay that exceeds US(\$) 50,000.99, or if your benefits eligible pay for the 2021 benefit plan year increases such that your benefits eligible pay is US(\$) 50,001 or more, you will be enrolled automatically in the LTD coverage, unless you elect to decline the coverage during Annual Enrollment.
+If you are a newly hired Expatriate with benefits eligible pay that exceeds US(\$) 50,000.99, or if your benefits eligible pay for the 2022 benefit plan year increases such that your benefits eligible pay is US(\$) 50,001 or more, you will be enrolled automatically in the LTD coverage, unless you elect to decline the coverage during Annual Enrollment.
 You may decline the LTD coverage within the initial 90-day coverage period and receive a refund of premiums paid.
-You may also decline LTD coverage after the initial 90-day coverage period.
-However, your premiums paid will not be refunded.
-To decline coverage, call the Citi Benefits Center.
+You may also decline LTD coverage, call the Citi Benefits Center.